 Once, I was a kid, a boy, a teenager, a young man.

 Once was,… quite some time back.
 Sixty years ago, then fifty-five years, then fifty.
-Half a century ago, I was 17.
+Fifty five years ago I was 17, and looking to graduate from High School.

 I was surrounded by people who grew up during the Great Depression, many of whom then went off to World War II to fight against some of the worst evil ever perpetrated against humanity….up until that time.
 People who then came home and became our parents, our aunts and uncles, our mentors, our neighbors, our preachers and teachers, our coaches, our city councilmen, our mayors, and many, many other roles in our lives.
 I knew hundreds of these people, perhaps thousands.
 They were good people, no…many of them were more than good, many of them were great people.
 While I am sure there were a few who were “bad” I can certainly, personally vouch for the fact that most of those people were good.
 All of them had one quality which I remember them carrying visibly in their hearts at almost all times for other people to see.